gwu-libraries/gwu-libraries.github.io/DevelopmentTaskWorkflow.md

     Periodically, the developer should get the latest commits from master using rebase:

-        git checkout mybranch
+        git checkout t286-export-stream
         git rebase master

-4. When completed with the task or wanting to collaborate with other team members, the developer pushes the branch to origin.
+4. When completed with the task, wanting to store your changes in the github repo (even if not complete), or wanting to collaborate with other team members, the developer pushes the branch to origin.

-        git push -u origin mybranch
+        git push -u origin t286-export-stream

     **Caution:** If other developers are working on your branch and you rebase, you can really mess things up.
 Once a feature branch has been pushed to origin, only rebase if no one else is working on it or are completed working on it.